oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 To edit an existing notebook:

-1. On the Oracle Machine Learning Notebook Early Adopter page, click the notebook name that you want to open.
+1. On the Oracle Machine Learning Notebook page, click the notebook name that you want to open.
 The selected notebook opens in the edit mode.
 In this lab, you click the **Notebook EA Demo**.

-2. 2.
-When the notebook is open, you can use the following notebook features from the  toolbars:
+2. When the notebook is open, you can use the following notebook features from the  toolbars:
 ![Notebook EA Edit options](images/notebook-ea-edit-options.png)

 * Click ![Run all paragraph](images/run-paragraphs-icon.png) to run all paragraphs in the notebook.